jeevanjoseph/stats201/README.md

     - *start with no parameters* and add parameters to the model based on the wald chi-squared test result and value for `SLENTRY`.
     - at every iteration existing variables are re-evaluated and ejected from the model if they no longer meet the criteria based the the `SLSTAY`
     - Stepwise selection does not work well in the case when there is multicollinearity in the variables.
 This can happen if the data preparation step does not address the redundant variables properly (using variable clustering)
-  - **Best subset selection**
+  - **Best/All subset selection**
     - `selection=SCORE best= 1`
       - `best` selects the n best models that have the same number of variables.
       - So the 1 best model with 1 var, 1 best model with 2 vars.. until 1 best model with k vars (all vars).
     - Most comprehensive method
+    - This method does not support `CLASS` baed selection, so dummay variables need to be created manually
     - computes all combinations of the variables and **rank orders their chi-squared score**.
     - Results in evaluating 2<sup>k</sup> models for k variables and is very expesive, for large number of variables.
     - This calculates the the chi-squared value for all the combinations, but does not actually select a model.
-The chi-squared values never decreses in the models that are output from `PROC LOGISTIC`.
+The chi-squared values never decreases in the models that are output from `PROC LOGISTIC`.
 So we need to perform fit statistics for finding out the most parsimonious model.
-    - This uses the same techniques as linear regression to penalize the addition of variables to the model and generate fit statistics like AIC, AICC and BIC, and SBC.
+    - This uses the same techniques as linear regression to penalize the addition of variables to the model and generate fit statistics like AIC, AICC and BIC, and SBC and Brier Score.
+Brier score is a method to measure the delta between the predicted and
   - **Default selection is NONE**
   - Performance characteristics
     - Best-subset method performance follows a quadratic curve.
-Its fast for small number of inputs (<60), but then the time increases quadratically
+Its fast for small number of inputs (<60), but when the #inputs increase, the time increases quadratically
     - FAST backward selection exhibits a linear increase in the time as the number of variables increase. its predictable
     - Stepwise is the poorest performing since the model has to be refit at each step.
 It follows a quadratic curve.